Can You Eat Goat Cheese During Pregnant? Safety & Benefits

 Is goat cheese safe during pregnancy?
 It depends on the type, and it all comes down to pasteurization.
 Unpasteurized goat cheese is unsafe to eat during pregnancy because of the risk of bacteria contamination, which is especially common in surface-ripened goat cheese.

-One common side effect of eating unpasteurized goat cheese is Listeriosis.
-Listeriosis is a foodborne illness caused by the Listeria monocytogenes bacterium.
-It causes symptoms such as fever, flu, and fatigue in the parent.
+A side effect of eating unpasteurized goat cheese is Listeriosis, which is a foodborne illness.
+Its symptoms include fever, flu, and fatigue in the parent.
 For the baby, it may lead to meningitis, blood infection, or death.
 Pregnant people are ten to twenty times likelier to contract listeriosis.
 Research has also shown a strong association between soft cheese consumption and outbreak-related illnesses like listeriosis.

 Can You Eat Goat Cheese During Pregnancy?